Grilled Halibut

 Instructions

-1. First, make the strawberry guacamole.
-If you’re making it more than 20 or 30 minutes in advance, wait until just before serving to cut and add in the avocado.
-Keep it covered and chilled in the refrigerator until you’re ready to serve the rest of the food.
+Before you begin: Make the strawberry salsa.
+If you're making it more than 20 or 30 minutes in advance, wait until just before serving to cut and add in the avocado.
+Keep it covered and chilled in the refrigerator until you're ready to serve the rest of the food.
+Prepare the coconut cauliflower rice, too, or whatever else you are serving with it!

 Like this recipe?